Shaabanm2018/RAG-Based-Chatpot/README.md

 # Example Usage

 ## Initial Screen
 The entry point of the system featuring a clean, intuitive interface where users can input their questions.
-The interface displays the system's current status, active routing mechanisms, and provides immediate feedback on query processing.

 ![Screenshot 2024-10-30 120133](https://github.com/user-attachments/assets/790f3451-79a9-41a7-9248-66f4380b5822)

 ## Vector Store Routing
-When a question is asked, the system first evaluates whether it can be answered using locally stored knowledge in the vector database.
+When a question is asked, the system first evaluates whether belong to  the locally stored knowledge in the vector database.
 The process follows these steps:

 1. Question Analysis: The input is embedded and compared against stored document vectors
 2. Relevance Matching: System identifies the most similar documents in the vector store
 3. Response Generation: LLaMA3 processes the retrieved context to generate an answer
 4. Quality Check: Response undergoes verification for accuracy and relevance

-If the confidence score falls below the threshold, the system automatically triggers the fallback mechanism.
+If the confidence score falls below the threshold, the system automatically triggers the fallback mechanism to web-search.

 ![Screenshot 2024-10-30 125238](https://github.com/user-attachments/assets/4575c01d-5405-4828-b7ce-a5a68ac81e88)

 ## ElasticSearch Routing
-Integration with Elasticsearch for specialized queries, particularly focused on network management system data.
+Integration with Elasticsearch (Network Management System) for specialized queries, particularly focused on network management system data.
 This routing path is activated when questions pertain to system-specific information.

 ### Query Device Status from Elasticsearch (Network Management System)
 Provides real-time device status information by querying the Elasticsearch database.
-The system formats complex queries to retrieve current operational states, performance metrics, and health indicators of network devices.
+The system formats complex queries to retrieve current operational states, previous operational status, performance metrics, and health indicators of network devices.

 ![Screenshot 2024-10-30 132756](https://github.com/user-attachments/assets/8315fd47-b387-4453-b9d5-ef896cd65320)